 Prior to choosing an emergency response company, check out the products, service, and company in the same manner as you choose any service provider: carefully and after being fully informed.
-Finally, get one that has wireless coverage if you are out in your yard or the community.
+Finally, get one that has coverage if you are out in your yard or the community, if you are not home bound.

-31-10.
+31-9.
 Home Care